 The sender account in live transactions is the customer who uses your Windows app.
 For testing purposes, you configure a Sandbox Personal test account to represent the buyer.

-Note When you create a new PayPal Business account, PayPal pre-configures a Sandbox Business account that you can use in your test transactions.
+Note: When you create a new PayPal Business account, PayPal pre-configures a Sandbox Business account that you can use in your test transactions.
 However, you must still create a Sandbox Personal account to act as the buyer in your mock PayPal transactions.
-See _Creating a Personal test account in Testing Classic API Calls for details on creating test accounts and using the PayPal Sandbox.
+See Creating Sandbox Test Accounts for details on creating test accounts and using the PayPal Sandbox.

 The caller account